 Re-posting a couple of my favorite bird videos, plus one I don't think I've posted in this blog before.
 Enjoy!
 Pigeon, Brookhaven MARTA Station, Brookhaven, GA, 27 September 2012 Egret, Myrtle Beach, South Carolina, 11 October 2014 Geese, Stone Mountain, GA, 23 April 2011

-Note: This article has been updated and expanded in my essay collection The Cheese Toast Project, available in print from online bookstores, and in print and Kindle at Amazon.
-A Streetcar Named Desire is heralded as one of the greatest theatrical works of the twentieth century and is one of the best known and most … Continue reading A Streetcar Named Delusion
+This essay is available in an updated version in Words Words Words, available at online vendors.
+A Streetcar Named Desire is heralded as one of the greatest theatrical works of the twentieth century and is one of the best known and most performed works by Tennessee Williams.
+It sets up a classic confrontation, the flamboyant … Continue reading A Streetcar Named Delusion

 Note: This promotion has ended, but if people still would like to purchase the Kindle version of Freedom and Consequence, follow the link.Fifteen stories about people facing difficult choices, or dealing with the consequences of choices made.
 Just as every action has a reaction, every decision comes with a consequence.
 How will these people learn to … Continue reading Freedom and Consequence Free Promotion (Ended)!